mayank-liv/Coursera_Capstone/Introduction and Data Description.md

 *  Dataset about neighbrhoods in New York City and their top venues
 *  Dataset about the crime records in various locations in New York City

 First, we use the link [New York City Neighborhoods Data](https://geo.nyu.edu/catalog/nyu_2451_34572 ) to get data about all the nieghborhoods in New York and their boroughs, in the form of a json file.
 The link is about the dataset of NYC neighborhoods of the year 2014, so there might be negligibly small inaccuracies in some data.
-Also, the data we get won't be too clean or organised, and won't really make sense to a layman, as you can see in the picture shown below.
+Also, the data we get won't be too clean or organised, and won't really make sense to a layman, so we will need to